jcjones/ocsp-l2-cache/README.md

 TBD.
 Currently edit `main.go`

+An arbitrary number of these l2-cache instances can point to a Redis cluster for horizontal scaling.
+Once you run into issues at the Redis cluster, you can just construct another whole cluster.

 ## Interacting

 Probably easiest to use tools that can override the responder URL, like OpenSSL or [jcjones/ocspchecker](https://github.com/jcjones/ocspchecker) (assuming the cache is running on `localhost:9020`):